 Introduced in 1936 by the G.H.
 Bass shoe company, penny loafers became an instant hit amongst the wealthy undergrads at Ivy League Schools in the United States.
 The ease of slipping them on combined with the formality of leather and suede made it the perfect compliment to a formal and yet very casual wardrobe.
 Read more about the penny loafer by clicking here.
-That, or click here to buy your own pair of penny loafers.

 Also called chinos, these are generally made from 100% cotton and despite being worn today by many retail stores and trades workers as uniforms, also work very well to compliment a blazer or with a sweater and tie.
 Available from numerous merchants, the classic chinos come from Brooks Brothers and are designed as a pair of business casual trousers perfect for a variety of events.
 They’re especially comfortable to wear in the summer as they breathe nicely, but they also work well due to their sturdier construction when compared to dress slacks.
-Click here to get a pair of khaki pants.

 Made from silk and wool, knit ties are a great way to fit into a more formal business environment while displaying a certain amount of sprezzatura and casualness.
 Their luxurious feel and cri de la soie texture make them a style staple for future corporate raiders, oil barons and media moguls that are still grasping onto their youth.
 Click here to see a selection of the finest knit ties from Fort Belvedere.